The future of Conservation and Service

 The SECC Youth Conservation Corps (YCC) Camping Crew engages motivated young adults, ages 16–18, in a program that combines camping Monday – Friday, training and education with impactful conservation and service projects throughout the Cherokee National Forest in Southeast, TN.
 Crews will cook together and learn valuable outdoors living skills.
 Projects may include trail construction & maintenance, habitat improvement, re-vegetation, and much more.
 This program focuses on engaging local youth in meaningful learning and service opportunities in their communities.
 This crew will camp and work in the Ocoee/ Hiwassee area of the Cherokee National Forest in east TN.

-In 2019 SECC will broaden its programming to host its first-ever American Sign Language Inclusion (ASLi) crew.
+In 2020 SECC will build off of the success of 2019's first-ever American Sign Language Inclusion (ASLi) crew.
 Similar to SECC’s Youth Conservation Corps (YCC) model, Deaf and Hard of Hearing teens participating in the ASL Inclusion program will have the opportunity to learn and grow through camping and living outdoors, and addressing critical conservation service projects.
 Project could include but are not limited to, trail construction and maintenance, habitat restoration, and invasive species management.
 Click here to read more about the ASLi program.

 Urban Archaeology Corps

 The Urban Archeology Corps, as part of the Southeast Conservation Corps, has worked on the Blue Blazes Trail for three consecutive summers making sure visitors to Moccasin Bend's original outdoor trail system are able to safely and dryly take in the natural surroundings provided by this preserved piece of land.
 Without their hard work and dedication, this trail would have fallen into great disrepair, hindering the visitor experience on Moccasin Bend.”

 –Chris Young, Ranger with Chickamauga & Chattanooga National Military Park, 2017